How to make chicken stock: your complete guide to making an easy, rich, and delicious chicken stock at home.

 Cook for 3 to 4 hours, skimming fat off the surface occasionally, and checking to make sure the stock has not come to a boil.

-Strain the chicken stock through a fine-mesh strainer and a couple layers of cheesecloth folded together.
-Transfer it to mason jars, leaving plenty of head space for expansion if freezing, and store in the refrigerator for up to 4 days or the freezer for 2 to 3 months.
+5. Strain the chicken stock through a fine-mesh strainer and (optionally) a couple layers of cheesecloth folded together.
+Transfer it to mason jars and store in the refrigerator for up to 4 days.

 The stock will become gelatinous when chilled (it will set and jiggle), and any fat will rise to the top.
 Scrape the fat layer off before using, and 30 seconds to a minute in the microwave will return the stock to its liquid state.